gvwilson/sensibleadventures/nardica/nardica.md

 fond and sad at the same time as he watched the bot disappear around a corner two streets below them.
 "Come on---we should get going."

 "Uh huh.
-Must be pretty affing hard to find for it to take a chance on bein' scrapped for scaring people like it did back there."
+Must be pretty affin' hard to find for it to take a chance on bein' scrapped for scaring people like it did back there."
 When Wales didn't answer, she gave the toolbox next to her another nudge with her boot.
 "So was that you?
 The 'splosion back there?"